Our Vision Research

 As part of its effort to reach Tier One status, UTSA aims to become a premier public research university.

 External research funding and expenditures have grown exponentially since 2007, and this growth is projected to continue.
-UTSA spent nearly $57 million on research in fiscal year 2011, an increase of almost 17 percent over the previous year and an increase of almost 76 percent over the past five years.
+UTSA spent over $79 million on research in fiscal year 2011, an increase of almost 17 percent over the previous year and an increase of almost 76 percent over the past five years.

 AREAS OF FOCUS UTSA identified five multidisciplinary areas to focus our efforts for academics and research: health, security, energy and environment, human and social development, and sustainability.
 The largest research programs are in the biological and other life sciences, followed by engineering and the physical sciences.

 RESEARCH RESULTS Disclosures, patents and other intellectual property metrics are increasing rapidly.
 For example, UTSA signed a multimillion dollar licensing contract and Sponsored Research Agreement with Merck Pharmaceuticals for vaccine development.
 UTSA professors have been granted millions of dollars in funding for further research in health and STEM education.

 METHODS To achieve our goal of becoming a premier public research university, UTSA has identified several goals outlined in the Strategic Implementation Plan.

 - Providing incentives and support for collaborative research

 - Making senior faculty appointments to stimulate research development and growth

 - Secure new research space and optimize existing space

 To increase external funding for research, UTSA’s plan includes: